- Disneyland Paris

 Paris Travel Guide

-Paris is also a great city to visit if you're travelling with children and families will enjoy the fantastic delights of Disneyland Paris and amusement parks like Parc Asterix, which are within easy reach of the city.
-Kids will also enjoy the many parks, forests and gardens within the city.
+Paris is also a great city to visit for those travelling with children as families can relish the fantastic delights of Disneyland Paris and amusement parks like Parc Asterix, which are within easy reach of the city.
+Kids will also enjoy the many parks, forests and gardens within Paris.

 Best time to visit Paris

-Travel to Paris at any time of year and it will be a holiday to remember.
+Peak tourist season in Paris is in the summer months, between June and August, but every season has something to offer visitors.
 Paris is notorious for its sudden rain showers, which can occur in summer or winter, but it is always possible to retreat indoors to explore the wonderful museums and galleries before emerging into the sunshine again to enjoy coffee and pastries at a pavement café.
-Many locals escape Paris in August when the heat can be oppressive and many restaurants close.
+Many locals escape Paris in August when the heat can be oppressive and some restaurants close.
 Read more on Paris's Climate and Weather.

 What to see in Paris